Pre-Shipment Inspection Services (PSI)

-Pre-Shipment Inspection (PSI) Services provided by Zurich Inspection consist of independent, on-site quality inspections performed on finished goods before shipment, with the objective of verifying product conformity, quantity, workmanship, packaging, and compliance with defined technical and contractual requirements at the moment goods leave the supplier’s control.
+Pre-shipment inspection services, also known as PSI, are independent on-site inspections performed on finished goods before shipment.
+Zurich Inspection verifies product conformity, quantity, workmanship, packaging, labeling, and shipment readiness against agreed specifications, purchase requirements, and acceptance criteria.
 Pre-shipment inspections provide objective, time-stamped evidence used to support shipment release decisions, manage commercial risk, and resolve quality-related disputes in international trade.

 Qualified Inspectors and Engineers